IMPORTANT: COVID-19 UPDATE

 The Best Treatment for Lower Back Pain

-Lower Back Pain Chiropractor Treatment for Long-Term Relief
+Treatment for Long-Term Relief

 Once you start treatment for a back injury, avoid discontinuing the treatment until the pain is gone and your function has returned to one hundred percent.
 Usually, chiropractic treatments start off with a higher frequency of therapy, followed by a gradual reduction, according to your progress.
-As you get better and heal, the visits are spread further and further apart.
+As you get better and heal, the visits are spread further apart.
 However, not everyone responds to treatment the same way.
 For some, it may take many sessions of therapy, while for some, it may be a quicker process.
 Treatment sessions generally include a variety of techniques to help maximize your recovery.
 Therefore, it is best to adhere to the suggested treatment time frame for long-term relief.